Anastacia: 1968–1982: Early life

-1983-1997: Career beginnings
+1983–1997: Career beginnings

 In 1983, she began her career as a dancer at the New York club 1018, which she regularly attended with her sister.
 There, she discovered house music and freestyle dance.
 In 1990, she started her musical career singing at weddings and working as a backing vocalist for pop star Tiffany on the album New Inside.
 In 1991, she appeared as a dancer in the music video for My Fallen Angel by Dominican performer Coro.
-Before Coro’s rise to fame, the two had been romantically involved for about a year and a half.
+Before Coro's rise to fame, the two had been romantically involved for about a year and a half.
 Coro proposed marriage but Anastacia declined.
 Coro later came out as gay.
 That same year, Steven Spielberg chose Anastacia to sing at his wedding to actress Kate Capshaw.
 She began performing in nightclubs and casinos with various bands.

-Arnold Schwarzenegger hired her to sing at his birthday party, at which he requested that she perform the same song 12 times: Whatta Man by the American groups En Vogue and Salt-n-Pepa.
-In 1992, she gained further recognition when she appeared on D. L. Hughley’s show, performing Get Here by Oleta Adams.
+Arnold Schwarzenegger hired her to sing at his birthday party, at which he made her perform the same song 12 times: "Whatta Man" by the American groups En Vogue and Salt-n-Pepa.
+In 1992, she gained further recognition when she appeared on D. L. Hughley's show, performing Get Here by Oleta Adams.

 In 1993, together with David Morales, she founded the Bad Yard Club, a collective of producers, musicians, and singers dedicated to creating music.
 Anastacia recorded the track "Forever Luv" for the album The Program.
-Record labels hesitated to sign her, partly because they did not know how to market a white woman with a "black" voice, and partly because she refused to conform to producers’ demands that she sing pop or hip hop for commercial reasons: "They told me how I should dress, how I should move, what I should think.
+Record labels hesitated to sign her, partly because they did not know how to market a white woman with a "black" voice, and partly because she refused to conform to producers' demands that she sing pop or hip hop for commercial reasons: "They told me how I should dress, how I should move, what I should think.
 The reaction of those who met me after hearing my demo was priceless—everyone expected to see a Black girl, but instead there I was: small, White, and wearing glasses.
 All I wanted was to be myself, to sing with my own voice, and to dress the way I wanted."
 Producers considered her voice unusual and believed it did not fit into any musical category.